jfdev001/hello-sparse-blas/README.md

 ```

 Alternatively, if on a system where you need to specify a different MKL library
-and MKL include path, you can do this with the flags `-DMKLLIB` and `-DMKLINCLUDE`
-during configuration.
-The below bash script does the necessary configuration,
+you can do this with the flags `-DMKLLIB` during configuration.
+The below bash
-as an example, for DKRZ's Levante.
+script does the necessary configuration, as an example, for DKRZ's Levante.

 ```shell
 ./config/intel_levante_pfunit